OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

 #### .NET 4.5.2 and later

 In .NET Framework versions 4.5.2 and up, `XmlTextReader`'s internal `XmlResolver` is set to null by default, making the `XmlTextReader` ignore DTDs by default.
-The `XmlTextReader` can become unsafe if if you create your own nonnull `XmlResolver` with default or unsafe settings.
+The `XmlTextReader` can become unsafe if you create your own nonnull `XmlResolver` with default or unsafe settings.

 ### XPathNavigator